In the Media

 article also ran in The Detroit News.)

-- September 29, 2016 — American Should Sound the Alarm on National Debt to Presidential Candidates — Dallas Morning News — Alexander discusses the 'juggling tricks' performed by politicians, particularly
+- September 29, 2016 — Americans Should Sound the Alarm on National Debt to Presidential Candidates — Dallas Morning News — Alexander Salter discusses the 'juggling tricks' performed by politicians, particularly

 the sustainability of the federal debt.